thmeitz/ksqldb-go/README.md

     // defaults to http://localhost:8088
     BaseUrl:     "http://my-super-shiny-ksqldbserver:8082",
     // this is needed, because the ksql api communicates with http2 only
-    // default value in v0.0.4
     AllowHTTP:   true,
   }

-  // only log.Logger is allowed or nil (since v0.0.4)
+  // only log.Logger is allowed or nil
   // logrus is in maintenance mode, so I'll using zap in the future client, err := net.NewHTTPClient(options, nil) if err != nil {